You can schedule events, such as maintenance, for environments.

 Conflicting Events: You cannot schedule more than one

-maintenance event into overlapping timeframes; if you try, you will get a message
+maintenance event into overlapping timeframes; if you try, you'll get a message

 in the form with the schedule conflict highlighted.